-Our principal executive offices and primary operations facility are located in approximately 65,000 square feet of leased space in two adjacent buildings in Norfolk, Virginia.
-This site can currently accommodate approximately 770 employees.
+Our principal executive offices and primary operations facility are located in approximately 100,000 square feet of leased space in three adjacent buildings in Norfolk, Virginia.
+This site can currently accommodate approximately 900 employees.
 We own a two-acre parcel of land across from our headquarters which we developed into a parking lot for use by our employees.
-We have also entered into a new lease for approximately 17,500 square feet in a new office being built adjacent to our current Norfolk headquarters.
-The majority of this space will be occupied by our administrative and executive staff.
-We expect to move into this new facility in the second quarter of 2007.

-We own an approximately 20,000 square foot facility in Hutchinson, Kansas, and contiguous parcels of land which are used primarily for employee parking.
-The Hutchinson site can currently accommodate approximately 200 employees.
-In conjunction with a recent expansion, we acquired an additional 4,000 square foot building and 35,000 square feet of adjacent land in order to secure parking for the expanded facility.
+We own an approximately 22,000 square foot facility in Hutchinson, Kansas, and contiguous parcels of land which are used primarily for employee parking.
+The Hutchinson site can currently accommodate approximately 250 employees.
+In conjunction with a recent expansion, we acquired and remodeled an additional 4,000 square foot building and 35,000 square feet of adjacent land in order to secure parking for the expanded facility.
+In February 2008, we acquired an additional .25 acres of land in Hutchinson, Kansas, along with three small buildings on the property.

-We also lease a facility located in approximately 21,000 square feet of space in Hampton, Virginia which can accommodate approximately 300 employees.
+We also lease a facility located in approximately 23,000 square feet of space in Hampton, Virginia which can accommodate approximately 300 employees.